MrJ-v2-718/AchilleanAutomata/PotionSeller/README.md

 	PLEASE BE ADVISED:
 ---------------------------------------------------------------------------------------------------
-	The only way to stop a runaway robot is by holding down the power button for a hard shutdown.
+A runaway Java bot can be unweildy.
+The only way to stop it is by holding down the power button on your PC or Ctrl+C in the terminal.
+The former is a last result.
-	For this reason, don't enter a crazy amount of clicks.
-I recommend 999 per run.